Multilayer ion trap with three-dimensional microwave circuitry for scalable quantum logic applications: Trap design and fabrication

 The trap presented here is a multilayer extension of a surface-electrode ion trap with integrated microwave conductors~\cite{wahnschaffe_single-ion_2017} and consists of three individual fabrication layers called L$_1$, V$_1$ and L$_2$.
 Here, L$_1$ represents the bottom layer, L$_2$ the upper layer and V$_1$ the interconnect layer used to connect L$_1$ and L$_2$ where required (Fig.~\ref{fig:figure1}b).
 The fabrication process starts with a high-resistivity Si substrate coated with a $\SI{2}{\micro\m}$-thick insulating Si$_3$N$_4$ layer by plasma-enhanced chemical vapor deposition (PECVD).
 After thermally evaporating a \SI{10}{\nano\m}-thin layer of Ti and a \SI{50}{\nano\m}-thin layer of Au on top of the Si$_3$N$_4$ layer, the bottom layer L$_1$ is metallized by UV photolithography and a subsequent gold electroplating step.

 The metallization of the interconnect layer V$_1$ follows the same procedure as for L$_1$.
-After removing the Ti adhesion and Au seed layers with plasma etching, a dielectric film is spin coated on top of V$_1$ and L$_1$ (Fig. \ref{fig:figure1}c).
+After removing the Ti adhesion and Au seed layers with plasma etching, a dielectric film is spin coated on top of V$_1$ and L$_1$ (Fig. \ref{fig:figure1}d).
+Dielectric used is Polyimide (PI 2600 series, HD MicroSystems\texttrademark).
 A chemical-mechanical polishing (CMP) step is used to planarize the top dielectric surface.
-To ensure electrical contact between the upper part of V$_1$ and L$_2$, a local or global etch-back process is performed.
+To ensure electrical contact between part of V$_1$ and L$_2$ we first perform a global etch-back process and stop close to the top part of V$_1$.
+Then we perform a local etch-back process on areas defined by photolithography on top of V$_1$

 To form the upper layer L$_2$ we repeat the steps used for L$_1$; Au/Ti deposition, UV photolithography and gold electroplating.
 As a final step, via plasma etching, we remove the adhesion and seed layer between the electrodes which would otherwise short out all electrodes in L$_2$, and the dielectric underneath down to either L$_1$ or to the substrate.
 For the trap described here, the resulting electrode thicknesses are $h_{1}=\SI{4.4}{\micro\m}$ for L$_1$, $h_{2}= \SI{9.5}{\micro\m}$ for V$_1$ and $h_{3}=\SI{5.2}{\micro\m}$ for L$_2$.
 The thicknesses values result from the optimization described in Sec.~\ref{sec:microwave}.
-For further details on the general fabrication method, see ref.~\cite{bautista-salvador_multilayer_2018}.
+The field required for electrical breakdown of the polymide is nominally $> 2\cdot 10^8\,\mathrm{V/m}$.
+For the voltage here reported no electrical breakdown is expected.
+For further details on the general fabrication method, see ref.~\cite{bautista-salvador_multilayer_2019}.